microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 #### Unresolved Questions

-What if we decide to extract the testing platform as an external tool?
+What if we decide to use the testing platform as an external tool/service?
 We still could support more options.

 But if, for some reason, the latest version of the testing platform was broken, we will break as well.

-### 3. Specify the Test Runner Tool and Version
+### 3. Specify the Test Runner Tool and Other Options

 #### Example of Usage